-These pilot projects will increase the resilience of 3-4 communities by enhancing their capacity to plan for and expedite the recovery of their local housing stock post-disaster.
-Smart Home America will launch an RFP in March 2022 to work with up to 4 pilot communities in the Gulf of Mexico region.
+These pilot projects will increase the resilience of three communities by enhancing their capacity to plan for and expedite the recovery of their local housing stock post-disaster.
+Smart Home America closed its Pilot Project RFP in April 2022.
+The Pilot Projects are scheduled to be completed by November 2023.

-The Request for Proposals will seek cities or jurisdictions to pilot recommendations from the newly created Community Resilience Housing Guide by piloting and providing recommendations to the newly created Guide.
+The Request for Proposals sought cities or jurisdictions to pilot recommendations from the newly created Community Resilience Housing Guide by piloting and providing recommendations to the newly created Guide.
 In the process, successful applicants will develop a Resilient Housing Plan for their city.

-This project aims to assist the project team in refining recommendations in the development of a Community Resilience Housing Guide.
-The goal would be for each community to adopt a Community Resilience Housing Plan or Post-Disaster Recovery Plan.
+Pilot projects will assist the project team in refining recommendations in the development of a Community Resilience Housing Guide.
+The goal is for each pilot community to adopt a Community Resilience Housing Plan or Post-Disaster Recovery Plan.